rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 ### tag215
 Not super relevant for this project, but I just wanted to mention: tag215 is compatible with [amiibo](https://www.nintendo.com/amiibo/)!
 You can use them to backup or write amiibo, but you should search for that how-to elsewhere online!

-## Programming the card

-I personally used [TagWriter](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter&gl=US) on my Android device.
-You should be able to install many third party NFC read/writing apps from your app store to write the desired information to your card!

 ## Etching the card

 Since I knew I wanted to etch my card with my laser, I went with the black walnut veneer.
 The darker pigment will allow the material to absorb more laser light (and energy), so I have the best absorption when etching with my small 1 Watt LaserCube.